hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **10 - head of pancreas --> pancreatic lobule**

+I can add an axiom to 'head of pancreas' `has part some pancreatic lobule`

 **11 - parenchyma of pancreas --> exocrine pancreas**

+There might be an 'overlaps' relation, but it would be better that this relationship is not added and that exocrine pancreas only has a direct relationship with pancreas.
+It needs discussion.

 **12 - Ventral pancreatic duct --> major duodenal papilla**